omarprocessor/Smart_Irrigation/README.md

 - Connect to the ESP8266 AP and open the web interface.
 - Send an SMS with "GET DATA" to retrieve sensor readings via SMS.
 - View live sensor data directly from the web interface.
+- Use sensor readings to manage irrigation schedules efficiently.

 ## API Endpoints
 - `/` - Displays sensor data on the web interface.